Adeshina3002/Adeshina3002/README.md

 ### LADOKE AKINTOLA UNIVERSITY OF TECHNOLOGY, Nigeria 2019
 [^1]:

   Bachelor of Technology (B.Tech)
   Pure and Applied Physics

 [^1]:

 ### STUTERN 2022
 [^1]:
   Stutern Graduate Accelerator Programme
-  Software Development.
+  Software Development
 [^2]:

 # 🏢 Experiences

 ## STUTERN
 SOFTWARE ENGINEER INTERN

-June 2022 - May 2023
+__June 2022 - May 2023__

 * Developed RESTful APIs leveraging the power of JavaScript, NodeJS, ExpressJS and MongoDB to create server side applications and securing the applications by authenticating and validating users.
 * Completed the development of multiple web applications with Html, CSS and JavaScript.
 * Volunteered as beginner software tutor for Stutern beginner short course(software development track feb and march 2023)